 Although very popular in the past for graphics with transparency, GIF is less often used now because of license issues.
 GIF is also used for animated images.
 The format can only save indexed images.
+See Abschnitt 16.5.7, "Image Modes" (S. 230) for information about indexed images.
 The file size can often be quite small if only a few colors are used.